FAQ

 • Simplify system navigation for patients, clients, families and caregivers, 24/7

 Patients and clients will continue to access care from their existing care providers.
 They will still be able to choose who provides their care.
-People can be confident that they can continue to contact their health care providers as they always have to access the health care they need.
+People can be confident that they can continue to contact their health and social care providers as they always have to access the health care they need.

 Improvements in integrated care through Ontario Health Teams will fundamentally change how patients, clients, families, and caregivers experience the health care system.
-As the NOHT-ÉSON progresses on its journey, patients will be able to more easily access and navigate the system and be better supported as they transition from one health care provider or setting to another.
+As the NOHT-ÉSON progresses on its journey, patients and clients will be able to more easily access and navigate the system and be better supported as they transition from one health care provider or setting to another.

-• A congregate living system response was mobilized to provide assessments and supports as needed for Infection Prevention Control and crisis response
+• A congregate living system response was mobilized to provide assessments and supports as needed for infection prevention control and crisis response.

-• A Primary Care Communications Task Force was developed, to relay information rapidly to all primary care physicians and teams within the Region.
+• A primary care communications task force was developed to relay information rapidly to all primary care physicians and teams within the region.

-• A migrant worker response strategy and support for testing, assessment and health system response was created.
+• A migrant worker response strategy and support for testing, assessment, and health system response was created.

 Integrated care focuses on a more coordinated approach to care.
 It is a means to improve programs and services in areas of access, quality, patient and client satisfaction, and efficiency.
-The NOHT-ÉSON is working to improve the health care experience and services so patients will have:
+The NOHT-ÉSON is working to improve the health care experience and services so patients and clients will have:

 • One coordinated team of health care providers working together to meet your needs